chenxingqiang/secret-learn/doc/related_projects.rst

   selection, evaluation and diagnostics.

 - `yellowbrick <https://github.com/DistrictDataLabs/yellowbrick>`_ A suite of
-  custom matplotlib visualizers for jax-sklearn estimators to support visual feature analysis, model selection, evaluation, and diagnostics.
+  custom matplotlib visualizers for secret-learn estimators to support visual feature analysis, model selection, evaluation, and diagnostics.

 **Model export for production**